memphis-iis/csal-db/README.md

    Teachers GUI (uses the Web API)
  * CSALMongoWebAPI.Tests - unit tests for CSALMongoWebAPI
  * packages - the NuGet folder managing packages for these projects
+ * scripts - scripts that are useful for dealing with this project, especially the database.
+Generally in Python.